madewhatnow/OpenProjectRaspberryPi/index.md

 admin.save! # Watch the output for errors
 ```
 The final command should return 'true'.
-Use the new password to login. h
+Use the new password to login.